buildsgordon/RedirectMotivation/README.md

 Soo... this is to fix my own issue

-Also added chrome extension.
+Also may add chrome extension + encryption code.
 If you want it, email me.